Trebek/pyroller/README.md

 - Accepts/parses (as a string) standard dice notation (d6, 3d6, d20, etc.) for constructing dice.
 - Can simulate coins, for coin tosses.
 - Can simulate Fudge dice.
-- Can construct "bags" of dice, using the `makebag` function, and feeding it a list of dice notations.
+- Can construct "bags" of dice, using the `make_bag` function, and feeding it a list of dice notations.
 - And more!